stormasm/spanish/verbs/ella/listlearn.md

 - c. to bump into
 La semana pasada me encontré con tu hermano.
 Se ve más sano.
 I bumped into your brother last week.
 He looks healthier.

+### fijar

+transitive verb

+1. (to put)
+- a. to fix
+Tienes que fijar la lámpara al techo con los tornillos.
+You have to fix the lamp to the ceiling using the screws.

+2. (to determine)
+- a. to set
+Nos falta fijar una hora para la entrevista.
+We have yet to set a time for the interview.
+- b. to establish
+Ha fijado su residencia en Londres por cuestiones de trabajo.
+He has established his residence in London because of his job.
+- c. to fix
+Antes de decidirnos por una estrategia, debemos fijar nuestros objetivos.
+We need to fix our objectives before deciding on any strategy.

+3. (to concentrate)
+- a. to fix
+Para no perder el equilibrio, fija la mirada en un punto de la pared.
+In order not to lose your balance, fix your eyes on a point on the wall.
+- b. to focus
+Ahora pasemos a fijar nuestra atención en aspectos de índole más práctica.
+Now let's focus on aspects of a more practical nature.

+### fijarse

+pronominal verb

+4. (to concentrate)
+to pay attention
+- a. to pay attention
+Fíjate bien en todo lo que dice y luego me lo cuentas.
+Pay close attention to everything he says and then tell me afterwards.

+5. (to become aware of)
+- a. to notice
+No me había fijado en el escalón y casi me caigo.
+I hadn't noticed the step and almost fell.

 ### hallar